Riverstone, New South Wales: 18th & 19th centuries

+20th century

+In November 1961 there was a major flood in Riverstone.
+Flood waters rose up to 15 metres at nearby Windsor.

-In 1970, a major fire at the Riverstone Meatworks killed six men, who were attempting to lead the animals to safety.
+On 9 October 1970, a major fire at the Riverstone Meatworks killed six men.
+The men were attempting to lead sheep to safety, when a wall collapsed and trapped them.
+It had been the second fire in the building in three months.

 In 1988, as part of a Federal Government programme to commemorate the 200th anniversary of European settlement in Australia, a heritage museum was established in the old Masonic hall.

-In Riverstone, there has also been a major flood in 1961 and again in 2021.
-The flood of 2021 saw some homes along Marsden Road become completely submerged.
+21st century

 The suburb boundaries of Riverstone were changed in November 2020, shrinking the size of the suburb and creating the new suburbs of Grantham Farm in the east and Richards and Angus in the west.
 The suburb also no longer extended into the Hawkesbury local government area, with those areas absorbed into the suburb of Vineyard.

+There was again major flooding in 2021, which saw some homes along Marsden Road become completely submerged.

 Heritage listings

 Riverstone has a number of heritage-listed sites, including: